bensadeh/circumflex/README.md

 ### Features

-- 🛋 **Everything in one place** - browse submissions, read articles and enter the comment section
+- 🛋 **Everything in one place** - browse submissions, read articles and view the comment section
 - 🤹 **Native terminal colors** - you bring your own color scheme, `circumflex` does the rest
 - ⚡️ **Tools you already know** - read articles and comments in the pager `less`
 - 🌈 **Syntax highlighting** - syntax-aware formatting for comment quotes, references and submissions headlines